makemytrip/dataShark/README.md

 ### Optional Keys

 ```
+input : This key is used to override the Global Kafka Stream.
+This can be either `kafka` or `file`.
+[in_file] or [in_kafka] : This is used to specify the input conf to override the Glocal Kafka Stream.
 [log_filter] : This is used to filter out the Kafka stream passed to your use case.
 It has the following two optional sub-sections:
     - [[include]] : In this sub-section each key value pair is used to filter the incoming log stream to include in the use case.
 The *key* is the name of the key in the JSON Document in the Kafka Stream.
 The *value* has to be a regex pattern that matches the content of that key.
     - [[exclude]] : In this sub-section each key value pair is used to filter the incoming log stream to exclude from the use case.
 The *key* is the name of the key in the JSON Document in the Kafka Stream.
 The *value* has to be a regex pattern that matches the content of that key.